benhoyt/benhoyt.github.com/writings/2020-06-09-replacing-google-analytics-lwn.md

 <h4>Web access log analytics</h4>

 <p>All of the systems described above use JavaScript-based tracking: the
-benefits of that approach is that it provides richer information (for example, screen resolution) and doesn't require access to web logs.
+benefit of that approach is that it provides richer information (for example, screen resolution) and doesn't require access to web logs.
 However, if server access logs are available, it may be better to feed those logs directly into analysis software.
 There are a number of